 FSH and your Reproductive System

 FSH (Follicle Stimulating Hormone) is responsible for the maturation of the follicles.
-The normal ratio of FSH to LH (Luteinizing Hormone) is 1:1 but in women with PCOS, LH levels are usually elevated.
+The normal ratio of LH (Luteinizing Hormone) to FSH is 1:1 but in women with PCOS, LH levels are usually elevated.
 An LH to FSH ratio or 2:1 or even 3:1 is often considered to be diagnostic of PCOS.
 This hormonal imbalance is why ovulation does not occur naturally as it should.

 Correcting the LH and FSH imbalance among women with PCOS addresses the problem of not ovulating (anovulation).
 Starting a low-dose regimen of FSH for women diagnosed with PCOS has been shown to be effective in stimulating ovulation1; by reaching, but not exceeding, the threshold dosage for FSH, the risk of multiple ovulations is also reduced so that the probability of multiple pregnancies and births are also lowered.
 2